This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 Be aware: the guide needs to stay in a "guideline" format - so i often use the comments to deeper talk about updated/buffs/nerfs and new mechanics.
 Be sure to check them down below if you're interested in additional discussion!

-Rogues are a pure damage class: we cannot cover other roles, so all our three talent trees are about damage dealing.
+Rogues are a pure damage class: we cannot cover other roles, and all our three talent trees are about damage dealing.
 So our purpose in endgame raiding is to maximize this damage.

-Mechanics are based on energy as resource: we start with 100 (120 as Assassination), and spend it to use our abilities.
+Mechanics are based on energy as resource: we have 100 maximum (120 with Glyph of Energy), and spend it to use our abilities.
 Energy regens by itself at a standard rate of 1 per 0.1 seconds; haste modifies this rate, so the more haste you have, the faster energy regens.
 Combat passive ability Vitality boosts energy regen even more.

 Abilities are divided into 2 categories: combo moves and finishers.
-Combo moves generate combo point on our target that can be used later for performing finishers.
-The basic rotation is:
+Combo moves generate combo points on our target that can be used later for performing finishers - combo points are now automatically redirected on any target you have, so switching targets is less penalizing than before.
+The very core of our rotations is:

 determined # of combo points -> finisher